-The eye care experts at Global Eye & Laser Center provide complete care for all your eye conditions.
+The eye care experts at The LASIK Vision Institute Global Eye & Laser Center provide complete care for all your eye conditions.
 We urge you to contact an eye doctor immediately if you notice anything out of the ordinary with your eyes – such as flashing lights, blurry vision and even headaches.

 Glasses, contact lenses or LASIK eye surgery can help you see well, but these vision-correcting procedures are just one aspect of maintaining overall good eye health.

 The key in preserving your eyesight throughout life is early detection and treatment of eye diseases and infections.